 - Business assets, including professional practices and family businesses

 - Assets that are inherited or owned prior to the marriage

 - The connection between asset division and spousal support

 The advantage of a disproportionate award for the recipient (in place of spousal maintenance) is that it is generally not taxable.
 On the flip side, the person who is receiving fewer assets in lieu of maintenance payments is losing the tax benefits of paying spousal maintenance.

 The tax implications of property division should be contemplated before a divorce.
 When cases go to trial, courts don't always factor in the tax ramifications in your asset division.
 You and your lawyer should do so before making any important decisions.

 Contact Us Today

 It is important to understand your legal rights and your options for proceeding with marriage dissolution and asset division.
-Contact us to schedule a phone consultation or in-office consultation.
+Contact us to schedule a free consultation or in-office free consultation.
 You can also reach us at (303) 647-4245.